Skip to main content

 }

-View a detailed description of the openstack_networking_port_v2 resource.
+See the detailed description of the openstack_networking_port_v2 resource.

-6. Assign a group to a port
+6. Assign the group to a port

 resource "openstack_networking_port_secgroup_associate_v2" "security_group_associate_1" {